CityOfZion/standards/nodes.md

 sudo vim /etc/pam.d/sshd
 ```

-Add the following line at the end of the file
+Add the following line at the end of the file:

 ```shell
 auth required pam_google_authenticator.so